Gatheroxign34/Gatheroxign34/README.md

 - 📫 How to reach me: Send me an email at llynnh4@gmail.com.
 - 😄 Pronouns: She, Her, Hers
 - ⚡ Fun Fact: Gifted people can be confused with people who have Autism Spectrum Disorder because educators often confuse their characteristics at a young age.
 - ⚡ Second Fun Fact: Some people are called 2e (double exceptional) because they have characteristics on both the Gifted and Autism spectra.
 I love learning about neurodiversity because I feel that we are all uniquely gifted and talented no matter how our neurons are organized.
+I'm neurodivergent and proud!